TOILmodular/EurorackOTAVCF/README.md

 ## General
 An OTA Voltage Controlled Filter Module in Eurorack format.

-The design is based on the AI Synthesis AI004 OTA filter and the MS20 filter.
+The design is based on the MS20 filter.

 I extended the module with one more input, so that two audio signals can be filtered together to the same output.